wireservice/csvkit/docs/scripts/in2csv.rst

       -y SNIFFLIMIT, --snifflimit SNIFFLIMIT
                             Limit CSV dialect sniffing to the specified number of bytes.
 Specify "0" to disable sniffing entirely.
+      -n, --names           Display sheet names from the input Excel file.
       --sheet SHEET         The name of the Excel sheet to operate on.
       --no-inference        Disable type inference when parsing the input.